leo-fgz/cta-tool/README.md

 Data is stored and accessed in two separate collections using mongo.db.
 The "stream_collection" of the local database keeps the index tweets and their metadata fields, their respective OFC, CUC, and CTC values.
 The "conversations_collection" holds all the conversation tweets and their subconversation IDs if applicable.

-# In development

-- a 'delete script' is developed to achieve data minimization: after the conversation metrics have been calculated, it deletes irrelevant tweets that are not part of the sub-conversation or reply chain in which the index tweet originally appeared.

 # Resources/ Dependencies

 - pymongo
 - python-dateutil
 - requests
+- UUID

+# Credits

+The tool is developed as part of a research project at the [Konstanz section of the Research Institute Social Cohesion](https://www.uni-konstanz.de/en/research-institute-social-cohesion-risc/about-us/).